Valproate: Overdose

 Excessive amounts of valproic acid can result in somnolence, tremor, stupor, respiratory depression, coma, metabolic acidosis, and death.
 In general, serum or plasma valproic acid concentrations are in a range of 20–100 mg/L during controlled therapy, but may reach 150–1500 mg/L following acute poisoning.
 Monitoring of the serum level is often accomplished using commercial immunoassay techniques, although some laboratories employ gas or liquid chromatography.

 In contrast to other antiepileptic drugs, at present there is little favorable evidence for salivary therapeutic drug monitoring.
 Salivary levels of valproic acid correlate poorly with serum levels, partly due to valproate's weak acid property (pKa of 4.9).

 In severe intoxication, hemoperfusion or hemofiltration can be an effective means of hastening elimination of the drug from the body.
 Supportive therapy should be given to all patients experiencing an overdose and urine output should be monitored.
 Supplemental L-carnitine is indicated in patients having an acute overdose and also prophylactically in high risk patients.
 Acetyl-L-carnitine lowers hyperammonemia less markedly than L-carnitine.

 Interactions

 Valproate inhibits CYP2C9, glucuronyl transferase, and epoxide hydrolase and is highly protein bound and hence may interact with drugs that are substrates for any of these enzymes or are highly protein bound themselves.
 It may also potentiate the CNS depressant effects of alcohol.
-It should not be given in conjunction with other antiepileptics due to the potential for reduced clearance of other antiepileptics (including carbamazepine, lamotrigine, phenytoin and phenobarbitone) and itself.
+It should not be given in conjunction with other antiepileptics due to the potential for reduced clearance of other antiepileptics (including carbamazepine, lamotrigine, phenytoin and phenobarbital) and itself.
 It may also interact with: